mentat-collective/emmy/README.md

 (env/bootstrap-repl!)
 ```

-See the [demo directory](./demo) for minimal examples of build configurations
-that use the Emmy library.

-Alternatively, visit the [Emmy Tutorial on
+Visit the [Emmy Tutorial on
-Nextjournal](https://nextjournal.com/try/samritchie/emmy) to try all of the
+Nextjournal](https://nextjournal.com/try/samritchie/sicmutils) to try all of the
 examples below in your browser with no setup required:

 <img width="1152" alt="nje" src="https://user-images.githubusercontent.com/462255/109587851-9e1be280-7abc-11eb-9369-6d56519fb3cd.png">